DuoXiaoBo7/Tools/README.md

 # Tools
-There're many tools.
+Hello, there're many tools.
-Hello, it might help you.
+It might help you.